 Chapter 4: The Leader of TORNADO

-While the residential district of the Sector 7 Slums was small, it was the local bar and grille within that made it among the most popular destinations in the lower world of Megapolis.
-Scores of Mobians and Humans living in the slums would make their way to this haven of relief after an exhausting day full of menial work.
+While the residential district of the Sector 7 Slums was small, it was the local bar and grille within that made it one of the most popular destinations in the lower world of Megapolis.
+Scores of Mobians and Humans living in the slums would make their way to this place of respite after a long, exhausting day full of menial work.

-The building was a medium sized, two storey brick complex with walnut-brown wood paneling on its sides and on the roof.
+The building was a medium-sized, two-storey brick complex with walnut-brown wood panelling on its sides and the roof.
 Its construction made the building distinctive amongst the shoddy built and crumbling structures and corrugated metal shelters that dotted the district.
 The entrance consisted of two wooden double-hinged saloon doors, with a metal shutter behind them barring access into the bar proper during closing hours.
-The front facade of the restaurant brightly lit from the glowing neon sign just above the entrance.
+The front facade of the restaurant was brightly lit from the glowing neon sign just above the entrance.
 It read “Vanilla’s Haven.”

 This simple bar nestled in the pockets of the slum was made famous for two things: the delicious, mouth-watering food and drink and the gorgeous, big-hearted, optimistic and gentle barmaid serving them up.

 That very same barmaid was leading her old childhood friend away from the busy streets and through an alleyway between her bar and a neighbouring house towards the establishment’s rear entrance.